Faculty of Humanities and Social Sciences

 We are driven by passionate inquiry into what makes us human.

 We are proud of the range and quality of our undergraduate and postgraduate programmes.
 These programmes are widely recognised as providing students with high-quality learning opportunities.
 Our innovative programmes enable you to develop in-depth subject expertise and relevant skills for the future that not only meet but exceed employers’ expectations.

 Besides being dedicated lecturers, our academics are active researchers who contribute substantially to a high-impact research environment.
-Our faculty achieved strong results in the Research Excellence Framework, especially around Theology and Religious Studies, History and Psychology.
+Our faculty achieved strong results in the Research Excellence Framework, especially in Theology and Religious Studies, History and Psychology.

 We are actively engaged in research and knowledge exchange through our research centres, consultancies, public engagement and the many fascinating projects carried out by our researchers.